pilgrimtabby/pilgrim-autosplitter/README.md

 If you're familiar with Python:

-* Make sure you have Python 3.10+ installed
+* Make sure you have Python 3.8+ installed (Python 3.11+ is recommended for an optimal experience)

 * Run `python -m pip install -r requirements.txt`

 > [!Note]
 > If installation hangs up when trying to download PyQt5, try running the following command: `python -m pip install pyqt5 --config-settings --confirm-license= --verbose`.
 > Some users (including myself) have experienced a softlock when verifying the PyQt5 license; this should solve that problem.
+> In addition, if using Python <=3.10, you may need to manually install PyQt5 using `python -m pip install pyqt5-tools`.

 * Open the app with `python pilgrim_autosplitter.py`

 If this is your first time using Python:

-* Install the latest version of Python (3.12 at this time) by clicking [here](https://www.python.org/downloads/).
+* Install the latest stable Python release (3.12 at this time) by clicking [here](https://www.python.org/downloads/).

 > [!Important]
 > When installing Python using the Python installer, you MUST check the box next to `Add Python to PATH`.
 If you don't, the next part won't work.